JoshGordon5/JoshGordon5/README.md

 You will see a wide variety of technologies and languages popping on the repos that I make public as I love to learn and play around with as much as possible.

 My main focuses currently are learning to technically write and finish projects to completion - this is a bad habit of mine!
-Coding can be difficult and dishearting but hey, alwasys remember - This Too Shall Pass!
+Coding can be difficult and dishearting but hey, always remember - This Too Shall Pass!